The Complete Luxury Travel Guide to Fiji 💎 [2025]© FijiPocketGuide.com

 Vanua Levu

-Fiji’s second-largest island is much less populated by locals and less visited by tourists, making for a special place to really escape from it all.
-On top of that, the luxury resorts scattered across the island go above and beyond to help you appreciate why travelling a little longer to get to Vanua Levu is well worth it.
-Plan your trip to the island in The Luxury Guide to Vanua Levu.
+On top of that, the luxury resorts scattered across the island go above and beyond to help you appreciate why travelling a little longer to get to Vanua Levu is well worth it, whether it’s soaking in the serenity of a world-class spa or taking part in some of Fiji’s most unique experiences.

 Taveuni

 Taveuni is an island where luxury finds you.
-Whether you see luxury as having every need attended to in a five-star resort, whether it’s the exclusivity of a private island, or whether it’s being in a place where much of the landscape and seascape remains unspoiled… Taveuni and its surrounding islands of Qamea, Matangi and Laucala, hold some of Fiji’s most exclusive resorts.
-Find out more in The Luxury Guide to Taveuni.
+Whether you see luxury as having every need attended to in a five-star resort, whether it’s the exclusivity of a private island, or whether it’s in a place where much of the landscape and seascape remains unspoiled…

 Finally, for those travellers seeking the most remote, exclusive and less developed island getaways, the island groups of Kadavu, the Lomaiviti Islands and the Lau Islands are worth exploring.